ChaseDurand/Vestax-PDX-2000-Phono-Preamp/README.md

 Overall performance is very good with minimal deviations from RIAA, simulation, and left/right channels.
 Note that some plots below use a heavily magnified delta on the right axis.

-The [LTSpice simulation](spice/) closely follows the RIAA amplitude curve within +/-0.05dB:
+The [LTspice simulation](spice/) closely follows the RIAA amplitude curve within +/-0.05dB:

 <p align='center'>
     <img width=90% alt='Phono preamp installed' src='plots/mag_spice_riaa.png'>